phusion/nginx-modsecurity-ubuntu/README.md

 ### On Ubuntu 17.10

- 1. Install Debian package building tools: `apt install devscripts wget git`
+ 1. Install Debian package building tools: `apt install devscripts eatmydata wget git`
  2. Run: `make`

 If building succeeds then this will output a file `libnginx-mod-http-modsecurity_xxxx.deb`.